fidgetingbits/nix-config/modules/hosts/nixos/backup/README.md

 # Backup

-This module provides a service and options for automating the backup of host data using borg.
+This module provides a service and options for automating the backup of host data using `borg`.
 It assumes that a borg server has been configured, either locally or remotely.

 ## Requirements

-- msmtp for email notifications
+- `msmtp` for email notifications
 - A borg server.
 In the following example, we'll be using a borg server installed on a remote host but a local borg server can also be used.

 ## Server SSH Setup

 The following assumes there is ssh access configured for some user to a remote ssh server.
 We define a private key in our sops files, which gets placed into the root users `~/.ssh/` folder.
 This is then used to authenticate to the remote backup server, which will need the associated `~/.ssh/authorized_key` entry to be edited.

 To generate a new private key run `ssh-keygen -t ed25519 -f id_borg`.
 Place the contents of `id_borg` into your hosts sops file, in the following location:

 ```yaml
 keys: